-This action is an Endpoint Action that samples traces based on their duration for a specific service and endpoint (HTTP route) filter.
+This action is an Endpoint Action that samples traces based on span attributes values.

 endpoint_filters